phel-lang/phel-lang/doc/content/documentation/getting-started.md

 "minimum-stability": "dev"
 ```

-> Read [Composer Configuration](/documentation/composer-configuration) to see all available composer options for Phel.
+> Read documentation for [Configuration](/documentation/configuration) to see all available configuration options for Phel.

 The final `composer.json` file should look like this: